 |11-BM is dedicated to high-resolution powder diffraction measurements.
-The instrument operates over the energy range 25-35 keV, and combines a sagittally focused monochromator with multiple Si crystal analyzers to achieve exceptional resolution and sensitivity.
+The instrument operates over the energy range from 25-35 keV, and combines a sagittally focused monochromator with multiple Si crystal analyzers to achieve exceptional resolution and sensitivity.
 The beamline offers a unique mail-in service for rapid access, and supports on-site user experiments for non-routine powder diffraction measurements.||Technical Specifications|

 11-ID-B is dedicated to Pair-Distribution-Function (PDF) measurements with area detectors.
 The instrument operates at high X-ray energies (58.6 keV, 86.7 keV) and is optimized for High throughput measurements and non-ambient / in-situ measurements.
 Typical configurations may involve a sample changer, cryostream, compact furnace/flow cell, and single-crystal diffuse scattering (under development).
-Now available for General Users is a combined Diffuse Reflectance Infrared Fourier Transform (DRIFTS) and PDF sample cell used for multimodal measurements.||Technical Specifications|

 |11-ID-C is used for scattering studies at extreme conditions.
-The high energy X-ray beam (105.6 keV) is highly penetrating and allows a wide coverage of reciprocal space over a small angular scattering range.
+The high energy X-ray beam (105.7 keV) is highly penetrating and allows a wide coverage of reciprocal space over a small angular scattering range.
 This is particularly advantageous for experiments that require bulky sample environments (e.g. loadframes, 3D printed bulk materials, industrial batteries).||Technical Specifications|

 17-BM-B is dedicated to rapid acquisition powder diffraction experiments using an area detector, where moderate resolution data can be obtained in fractions of seconds.
 The versatile set-up can accommodate a wide range of sample environments and is well suited to parametric/in situ/in operando measurements.
 Standard configurations include a sample changer, cryostream, compact furnace/flow cell, compact pressure cells (<10 GPa, under development).
-Note: This program relocated from 1-BM in August 2012.||Technical Specifications|

 |The eChem lab is equipped with a state-of-the-art Ar-atmosphere glovebox with fridge/freezer unit, and small and large antechambers.
 The glovebox is supplied with Li and Na metals, standard electrolytes, coin cell crimping tools and accessories needed to assemble battery cells.
 The lab is also equipped with three mobile 8-channel MACCOR® battery cyclers capable of running independent experiments, a single-channel CH Instruments® potentiostat, a vacuum oven, balances, bench space and standard laboratory consumables.||Details|